Patrick-Raja/Javafx/README.md

 # Javafx
-User Interface for storing and retrieving student details from mysql database
+UI using javafx for storing and retrieving student details from mysql database